-H&R Block also offers a Premium & Business edition that includes At Home Premium plus software to prepare a business, payroll, partnership and estate tax returns.
+H&R Block also offers a Premium & Business edition that includes At Home Premium plus software to prepare business, payroll, partnership and estate tax returns.
 The At Home Premium & Business is a more comprehensive software bundle than the similarly named TurboTax Home & Business which covers only sole proprietors who file a Schedule C.

-- At Home Basic: $19.95 (includes federal software and e-file) + $36.95 per state tax software module + $19.95 state e-file.
-(Windows and Mac)
+- Basic: $29.95 (includes federal software and e-file) + $39.95 per state tax software module + $19.95 state e-file (Windows and Mac).

-- At Home Deluxe: $44.95 (includes federal and one state software) + $19.95 for state e-file.
-Additional state return cost an extra $36.95 each.
-(Windows and Mac)
+- Deluxe: $54.95 (includes federal and one state software) + $19.95 for state e-file.
+An additional state return costs an extra $39.95 each (Windows and Mac).

-- At Home Premium: $64.95 (includes federal and one state software) + $19.95 for state e-file.
-Additional state return cost an extra $36.95 each.
-(Windows and Mac)
+- Premium: $74.95 (includes federal and one state software) + $19.95 for state e-file.
+An additional state return costs an extra $36.95 each (Windows and Mac).

-- At Home Premium & Business: $79.95 (includes federal and one state software) + $19.95 for state e-file.
-Additional state return cost an extra $36.95 each.
-(Windows only)
+- Premium & Business: $89.95 (includes federal and one state software) + $19.95 for state e-file.
+An additional state return costs an extra $36.95 each (Windows only).

-More H&R Block AtHome Resources
+More H&R Block At Home Resources

 From About Financial Software:

-- Tour of H&R Block At Home Software with screen shots
+- Tour of H&R Block At Home Software with screenshots.

-- At Home Review
+- At Home Review.

-- Compare Different Versions and Features of H&R Block At Home
+- Compare Different Versions and Features of H&R Block At Home.

-- Compare H&R Block's At Home versus Intuit's TurboTax
+- Compare H&R Block's At Home versus Intuit's TurboTax.

 Note: The author accessed H&R Block At Home software on the Web using the try-before-you-buy guess access.
 The author did not test H&R Block's e-filing service.